Thresholded Lasso Bandit: Related Work

-High-dimensional contextual linear bandits have been also studied without the margin condition, but with a unique parameter $\theta$ defining the reward function. \citet{kim2019doubly} designs an algorithm with uniform exploration phases of $\set{O}(\sqrt{T \log(d T) \log T})$ rounds, and with regret $\set{O}(s_0 \sqrt{T} \log (d T))$.
+High-dimensional contextual linear bandits have been also studied without the margin condition, but with a unique parameter $\theta$ defining the reward function. \citet{kim2019doubly} designs an algorithm with uniform exploration phases of $\mathcal{O}(\sqrt{T \log(d T) \log T})$ rounds, and with regret $\mathcal{O}(s_0 \sqrt{T} \log (d T))$.
 All the aforementioned algorithms require the knowledge of the sparsity index $s_0$.
-In \citet{oh2020sparsity}, the authors propose an algorithm, referred to as SA LASSO bandit, that does not require this knowledge, and with regret $\set{O} (s_0^2 \log d + s_0 \sqrt{T \log (dT)})$.
-In addition, SA LASSO bandit does not include any uniform exploration phase.
-Its regret guarantees are derived under a specific assumption on the context distribution, the so-called relaxed symmetry assumption.
-The authors also establish a $\mathcal{O}(\sqrt{s_0 T \log (d T)})$ regret upper bound under the additional restricted eigenvalue condition.
+In \citet{oh2020sparsity}, the authors propose an algorithm, referred to as SA Lasso bandit, that does not require this knowledge, and with regret $\mathcal{O} (s_0^2 \log d + s_0 \sqrt{T \log (dT)})$.
+In addition, SA Lasso bandit does not include any uniform exploration phase.
+Its regret guarantees are derived under specific assumptions on the context distribution, the so-called relaxed symmetry assumption and the balanced covariance assumption.
+The authors also establish a $\mathcal{O}(s_0^2 \log d + \sqrt{s_0 T \log (d T)})$ regret upper bound under the so-called {\it restricted eigenvalue} condition.
+In \citet{ren2020dynamic}, under the restricted eigenvalue condition induced by the restricted bounded density assumption, the authors established a regret bound of $\mathcal{O}(s_0 \mbox{polylog}(d) + \sqrt{s_0T \log(d) \mbox{polylog}(T)})$.

+One notable recent development in contextual bandit is the regret analyses of the exploration-free or greedy algorithms.
+Under some symmetry assumptions on the context distribution, these algorithms exhibit sub-linear regret \cite{bastani2021mostly, kannan2018smoothed, ren2020dynamic, oh2020sparsity}.
+Our analysis is also inspired by the results on exploration-free algorithms.

 In this paper, we develop an algorithm with improved regret guarantees with and without the margin condition.
-The algorithm does not rely on the knowledge of $s_0$.
+The algorithm does not rely on the knowledge of $s_0$ and can be made parameter-free.
+Such a parameter-free algorithm is not proposed in other recent papers.
+We have summarized the relevant studies and our work in Table~\ref{tab:related_work}.
+We will come back to this table when we discuss the assumptions.